Our Resources

 ISPC aims to provide accurate and reliable information to the people we serve so they are best equipped to get help for themselves or someone else.
 Please let us know if you have any suggestions, comments or problems with the resources listed below by using the contact form at the bottom of this page.

-Idaho Suicide Prevention Hotline (Text or Call: 1-208-398-4357) provides crisis intervention, emotional support, problem solving, and referrals to local resources for persons at risk for suicide and for those concerned about them.
+Idaho Crisis & Suicide Hotline (Text or Call: 988) provides crisis intervention, emotional support, problem solving, and referrals to local resources for persons at risk for suicide and for those concerned about them.

 Idaho Wellness Guide is an online guide for chronic disease resources in Idaho.